Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 BCAA vs. creatine.
 It has been a matter of confusion for many noobs trying their first steps into bodybuilding.

-While vitamins, omega-3 fatty acids, and protein supplements are familiar in both name and function, these two remain a bit of a mystery.
+While vitamins, omega-3 fatty acids, and protein supplements are familiar in both name and function, these remain a bit of a mystery, even for us fitness coaches.

-I’ve combed extensively through science-based research on BCAA and creatine so that I could be there for my clients and dispel any doubts they may have about these supplements.
+So, I’ve combed extensively through science-based research on BCAA and creatine to be there for my clients and dispel any doubts they may have about these supplements.

-So, what are they, and what do they do?
+What are they, and what do they do?
+Here's what we found.

 Quick Summary